NarraBench: A Comprehensive Framework for Narrative Benchmarking: Benchmark Survey

 \paragraph{Lack of open data for reproducibility.} We finally note only 39 of the original 78 narrative-aligned benchmarks we identified made their code and data available in a freely-accessible repository.
 While certain papers made their rationale known (e.g. their benchmark depends on in-copyright text), other papers offered links leading to dead webpages.
 Adhering to best practices in data management, i.e. the use of long-term repositories with stable DOIs, is an essential dimension for future benchmarking initiatives.

 \paragraph{Advancing benchmarks towards multimodal inputs.} Narratives exist in multiple modalities.
 Narratological research in recent decades has developed theoretical frameworks for describing how narratives behave in music, imagery, paintings, and movies \citep{fludernikPostclassicalNarratologyApproaches2010}.
 Approximately 5\% of our surveyed benchmarks were either multimodal or non-textual in their inputs, testing vision language models (VLMs) on their visual understanding abilities.
-Future benchmarks will want to combine these approaches to work towards a framework for describing narrative conceits in multiple mediums, especially as video-based social media platforms continue to grow in popularity.
+Future benchmarks will want to combine these approaches to work towards a framework for describing multimodal narrative concepts.